Integration Architecture

 • Tokenized Filepath: C2C only allows uploading assets to specific root filepaths, but below that requirement your device can be configured to upload assets to a dynamically calculated filepath based on the asset's supplied metadata.

-Project Devices and identification
+Project Devices and Identification

-Our backend keeps track of each project device and saves some information about it, such as its current firmware version.
+Our backend keeps track of each project device and saves information about it, such as its current firmware version.

 Each ProjectDevice will have a specific Frame.io Project associated with it and an OauthAuthorization granting the device access to the project and a set of scopes detailing what a device is allowed to do.
 For more on what scopes are available, see the detailed guides on implementing authentication and authorization.